dbunker/SABR/README.md

 Run
 -------------------------

-To run SABR, provide the number of stages to use, an optional flag, and the input code.
+To run SABR, provide an optional flag, the number of stages to use, and the input source path.

 Example:
 ./sabr 20 test/Simple/simple.tb